microsoft/LinuxTracepoints/libtracepoint/README.md

 to use a higher-level library implemented on top of this interface, such as `tracepoint-provider.h`.

+This library includes a `tracepoint-register` tool that can be used to pre-register a `user_event` tracepoint.
+This allows you to start collecting a trace before the corresponding scenario starts running.

 Alternative implementations of this interface are expected, e.g. a mock tracing implementation could be used for testing.
 A developer would select the alternative implementation by linking against a different